 Who is it for: Cord cutters looking to replace their cable TV subscription.

-- Decent catalog with a variety of films and TV programmes
+- Decent catalogue with a variety of films and TV programmes

-- 4K and HDR titles included in the price (tiny collection, though)
+- 4K and HDR titles included in the price (small collection, though)

 - Excellent value for money with an annual Prime subscription